Course Ends: April 1, 2019

 - Catherine Staes, BSN, MPH, PhD - Assistant Professor, Dept. of Biomedical Informatics, University of Utah.
 Dr. Staes performs research with collaborators from CDC, NIOSH, and the Utah Department of Health.

-- Lee Min Lau, MD, PhD - Adjunct Assistant Professor, Department of Biomedical Informatics, University of Utah.
-Dr. Lau is a senior informaticist with 3M Health Information Systems.
+- Lee Min Lau, MD, PhD - Senior Informaticist, 3M Health Information Systems, Adjunct Assistant Professor, Dept. of Biomedical Informatics, University of Utah

-- Shaun Shakib, MPH, PhD - Dr. Shakib recently received his PhD from the Dept. of Biomedical Informatics, University of Utah, and is currently Chief Informatics Officer at Clinical Architecture.
+- Shaun Shakib, MPH, PhD - Chief Informatics Officer at Clinical Architecture.

 - Guillerme Del Fiol, MD, PhD - Assistant Professor, Biomedical Informatics, University of Utah / Co-Chair of Clinical Decision Support Work Group at HL7 International